oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

   - ### _Leverage EMR API Calls in CloudTrail_
     - CloudTrail holds a record of actions taken by users, roles or an AWS service in EMR
-      - Caputres all API calls for EMR as events
+      - Captures all API calls for EMR as events
-      - Enable continous delivery of CloudTrail events to an S3 bucket
+      - Enable continuous delivery of CloudTrail events to an S3 bucket
       - Determine the EMR request, the IP address from which the request, when it was made, and additional details
   - ### _Orchestrate Spark and EMR workloads using Step Functions_
     - Directly connect Step Functions to EMR
       - Create data processing and analysis workflows with minimal code and optimize cluster utilization
+      - Easy visualizations
   - ### _Workflows in Glue_
     - Use workflows to create and visualize complex ETL tasks involving multiple crawlers, jobs and triggers
     - Manages the execution and monitoring of all components